 Out of 120 farmers, 112 of them (93.3%) were found to be operating at increasing returns to scale implies that paddy output is increasing by more than the proportional change in the inputs used in the study (Table 8).
 It means that most of the paddy cultivators were operating in sub - optimal region of the production frontier.
-Only 0.8% of the farmers are producing paddy at decreasing returns to scale, indicating that their paddy output less increases by than proportional change in inputs.
-Since 0.8% of the paddy cultivators were operating pre optimal region of the production frontier described that. the situation of paddy farmers cultivating their paddy below the optimal scale of production.
-5.8% Remaining of proportionally increasing with the increasing paddy inputs where those farmers are in the optimal region of production frontier.
+Only 0.8% of the farmers are producing paddy at returns to scale, decreasing indicating that their paddy output increases less than by proportional change in inputs.
+Since 0.8% of the paddy cultivators were operating pre optimal region of the production frontier described that, the situation of paddy farmers cultivating their paddy below the optimal scale of production.
+Remaining 5.8% proportionally increasing with the increasing paddy inputs where those farmers are in the optimal region of production frontier.